 - understand the basics of ecosystem processes, global biogeography and climate system, and interactions and feedbacks in the climate system involving terrestrial vegetation

 - understand the the basics of drivers and roles of fluxes of energy, water and chemical components between plants, soil and at-mosphere

 - understand the basics of functional plant types, the carbon cycle, albedo and vegetation dynamics

 - perform simple dynamic vegetation modelling, including parame-terization of processes in vegetation modules

 - perform simple ecological distribution modelling, including as-sessment of response curves by statistical modeling

-The course is a clone of the PhD course Error: java.lang.NullPointerException, and PhD students will be prioritied place at the course.
-Admission to others will be given in the following order:
+The courses GEO5915 and GEO9915 have a joint admission with a joint capacity of 20 students and PhD students will be prioritied place at the course.
+Applicants will be ranked in the following order: